-- 1. Regular election is any municipal or state election (\$9-1 (0)) - a.
-Municipal and borough election is the regularly recurring election held in a municipality at which the electors of the municipality choose public officials of such municipality (odd numbered years) (§9-1 (h)) - i.
-Most towns hold their municipal elections on the first Tuesday after the first Monday in November in odd numbered years. - ii.
-Few towns hold their municipal elections in May - b.
-State election is the election held in the state on the first Tuesday after the first Monday in November in the even-numbered years in accordance with the provisions of the Constitution of Connecticut ($\S9-1$ (s)) - i.
+- 1. Regular election is any municipal or state election (§9-1 (o)) - a.
+Municipal and borough election is the regularly recurring election held in a municipality at which the electors of the municipality choose public officials of such municipality (odd numbered years) (§9-1 (h)) - b.
+State election is the election held in the state on the first Tuesday after the first Monday in November in the even-numbered years in accordance with the provisions of the Constitution of Connecticut (§9-1 (s)) - i.
 Elections for Governor, Lieutenant-Governor, Secretary of the State, Treasurer, Comptroller and Judges of Probate occur every four years from 1966 (even numbered years). - ii.
-Election for State Senator and State House of Representatives occur every two years - Federal election is any general or special election or any primary held solely or in part for the purpose of selecting, nominating or electing any candidate for the office of President (4yr.), Vice President, presidential elector (4 yr.), member of the United States Senate (1/3 every 2 yr.) or member of the United States House of Representatives (2 yr.)(9-158a(1)) - a.
+Election for State Senator and State House of Representatives occur every two years - 2.
+Federal election is any general or special election or any primary held solely or in part for the purpose of selecting, nominating or electing any candidate for the office of President (4yr.), Vice President, presidential elector (4 yr.), member of the United States Senate (1/3 every 2 yr.) or member of the United States House of Representatives (2 yr.)(9-158a(1)) - a.
 Presidential election is an election at which electors of President and Vice-President are elected every four years, 2012, 2016, 2020, etc. (even numbered years) (9-158a(4)) - 3.
-Special election is any election not a regular election $(\S 9-1 (r))$

-A. Hours of Voting - 6 a.m. to 8 p.m. $(\S 9-174)$
+Special election is any election not a regular election ($\S 9-1$ (r)) - A. Hours of Voting -6 a.m. to 8 p.m. ($\S 9-174$)